CesiumGS/cesium-unreal-samples/README.md

 ![Point Cloud of Melbourne, Australia visualized using Cesium for Unreal.](Images/melbourne-point-cloud.jpg) *<p align="center">Point Cloud of Melbourne, Australia visualized using Cesium for Unreal.<br>Open <b>11_CesiumPointClouds</b> to explore multiple point cloud datasets, including the Melbourne Point Cloud.</p>*

-### :globe_with_meridians: Level 12 - Photorealistic 3D Tiles via Google Maps Platform
+### :globe_with_meridians: Level 12 - Photorealistic 3D Tiles from Google Maps Platform

-Explore the world through Photorealistic 3D Tiles, streamed via Google Maps Platform.
+Explore the world through Google's Photorealistic 3D Tiles streamed through Cesium ion.
 You can learn how to use Photorealistic 3D Tiles in your own projects in the [Photorealistic 3D Tiles from Google Maps Platform tutorial](https://cesium.com/learn/unreal/unreal-photorealistic-3d-tiles).

 ![The Googleplex in Mountain View, California visualized with Photorealistic 3D Tiles in Cesium for Unreal.](Images/googleplex.jpeg)
 *<p align="center">The Googleplex in Mountain View, California visualized with Photorealistic 3D Tiles in Cesium for Unreal.<br>Open <b>12_CesiumGoogleMapsTiles</b> in the Cesium for Unreal Samples to explore the world as Photorealistic 3D Tiles.</p>*

+### :scissors: Level 13 - Cesium Tile Excluder

+This level demonstrates the use of `CesiumTileExcluder`, a component that can be utilized to implement custom tile exclusion behavior.
+Play around with the sample box excluder, and feel free to use it as a template for your own excluder logic.

 ### :hammer_and_wrench: Using Cesium for Unreal Samples for Development